leilaannweiss/phrg-ruby-inheritance-lab-pca-000/README.md

 * Create a new student and have that student learn a few things from `avi` as well.
 * Then, `puts` out the existing knowledge of each student.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-ruby-inheritance-lab/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-ruby-inheritance-lab/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Ruby Inheritance Lab</p>